Lemoncode/github-actions-playground/09-workflow-calls/readme.md

 There are [limitations](https://docs.github.com/en/actions/using-workflows/reusing-workflows#limitations).
 Some of them are:

 * **You can't reference a reusable workflow that's in a private repository**.
 If you have a reusable workflow in a private repository, only other workflows in that private repository can use it.

-* **Reusable workflows can’t be stacked on top of one another**.
-You can only have a reusable workflow call another reusable workflow, but you can’t have it reference more than one.
+* **Reusable workflows can't be stacked on top of one another, but there is a limit**.
+You can connect a maximum of four levels of workflows - that is, the top-level caller workflow and up to three levels of reusable workflows.
+For example: caller-workflow.yml → called-workflow-1.yml → called-workflow-2.yml → called-workflow-3.yml.
+Loops in the workflow tree are not permitted.
+More info [here](https://docs.github.com/en/actions/sharing-automations/reusing-workflows#nesting-reusable-workflows)
+* **You can call a maximum of 20 unique reusable workflows from a single workflow file**.
+This limit includes nested/stacked reusable workflows.

-## Reusable workflows vs.composite actions
+## Reusable workflows vs composite actions

 When we launched reusable workflows, one of the first questions we got was around how they’re different from composite actions.